Your response matters.

 The U.S. Census Bureau is bound by law to protect your answers and keep them strictly confidential.
-In fact, every employee takes an oath to protect your personal information for life.
 They cannot share responses identifying individuals with the public or other federal agencies (until 72 years after the information is collected).

 See how the Census Bureau protects your data.